FUJIFILM Holdings is Strengthening and Enhancing Corporate Governance in an Effort to Raise Corporate Value.

-We have positioned the board of directors as the organization for determining basic Group management policies and strategies and other important matters relating to business execution, as well as for supervising the implementation of business affairs.
+We have positioned the board of directors as the organization for determining basic Group management policies and strategies and other important matters relating to business execution, as well as supervising the implementation of business affairs.
 Our Articles of Incorporation stipulate that the board can consist of up to 12 directors.
-Currently, the board has 12 directors, including one outside director.
+Currently, the board has 12 directors, including 2 outside director.
 The board's regular meetings are held, in principle, once a month, with extraordinary board meetings held on an as-required basis.
-In addition, certain matters are deliberated and resolved flexibly at board of directors meetings convened by directors with special authority.
+In addition, certain matters are deliberated and resolved flexibly at the board of directors meetings convened by directors with special authority.
 To better clarify their missions and responsibilities, our directors have a one-year term of office.

 Meanwhile, we have adopted a remuneration system under the stock option plan to make our directors, excluding outside directors, share a mutual interest-the effect of stock price fluctuations-with our shareholders.
-In this way, the directors are in actual fact encouraged to have stronger drive and morale toward achieving higher corporate value.
+In this way, the directors are in fact encouraged to have stronger drive and morale toward achieving higher corporate value.

 Executive Officer System